 The first is the right to exclude.
 In 1979, in Kaiser Aetna v.
-United States, then-justice Rehnquist wrote that the owners of a private marina in a privately owned and dredged lagoon could exclude nonpaying boats because the right to exclude was "fundamental."91 Yet only a year later, in PruneYard Shopping Center v.
+United States, then-justice Rehnquist wrote that the owners of a private marina in a privately owned and dredged lagoon could exclude nonpaying boats because the right to exclude was "fundamental."94 Yet only a year later, in PruneYard Shopping Center v.
 Robins (1980), he reversed course in affirming the California Supreme Court, which had found that a privately owned shopping center had no right to exclude political speakers and petitioners from its premises.
-Rehnquist concluded that the owners had "failed to demonstrate that the 'right to exclude others' is so essential to the use or economic value of their property that the state-authorized limitation of it amounted to a 'taking.'"92
+Rehnquist concluded that the owners had "failed to demonstrate that the 'right to exclude others' is so essential to the use or economic value of their property that the state-authorized limitation of it amounted to a 'taking.""95

 The right to exclude was at issue again in 1987, in Nollan v.
-California Coastal Commission, 93 when the Court struck down a practice by which the commission allowed owners to build on their lands only if they "consented" to permitting the public to walk along a private beach behind their homes.
-Justice Scalia declared, "We have repeatedly held that, as to property reserved by its owner for private use, 'the right to exclude [others is] one of the most essential sticks in the bundle of rights that are commonly characterized as property."
-94
+California Coastal Commission,96 when the Court struck down a practice by which the commission allowed owners to build on their lands only if they "consented" to permitting the public to walk along a private beach behind their homes.
+Justice Scalia declared, "We have repeatedly held that, as to property reserved by its owner for private use,

+The Court has essentially stretched the police power to encompass the provision of benefits as well as the prevention of harms. 'the right to exclude [others is] one of the most essential sticks in the bundle of rights that are commonly characterized as property."97

-Yet in 1995 the Court refused to review a case in which the New Jersey Supreme Court had declared not only that regional shopping centers were now public forums for free expression but that all lands within the state might, in theory, be subject to the exercise of free speech, thus calling into serious question the rights of owners to exclude.
-95
+Yet in 1995 the Court refused to review a case in which the New Jersey Supreme Court had declared not only that regional shopping centers were now public forums for free expression but that all lands within the state might, in theory, be subject to the exercise of free speech, thus calling into serious question the rights of owners to exclude.98

 The second essential property right is that of use.
-The Supreme Court has noted that "property" includes "use."
-In 1994, in Dolan v.
-City of Tigard, it proclaimed that the Takings Clause is not a "poor relation" but rather is "as much a part of the Bill of Rights as the First Amendment or Fourth Amendment."
-But the Court's seminal holding in Village of Euclid v.
+The Supreme Court has noted that "property" includes "use."99 In 1994, in Dolan v.
+City of Tigard, it proclaimed that the Takings Clause is not a "poor relation" but rather is "as much a part of the Bill of Rights the First Amendment or Fourth as Amendment."100 But the Court's seminal holding in Village of Euclid v.
 Ambler Realty Co.
 (1926) had the effect of placing the burden on landowners to demonstrate that a zoning ordinance violated their rights.
-The Court has yet to give restrictions on the use of property the same "strict scrutiny" accorded other Bill of Rights protections, such as freedom of religion98 and expression.99 Under that standard, agencies would have to demonstrate that their regulations were narrowly tailored to serve a compelling state interest.
+The Court has yet to give restrictions on the use of property the same "strict scrutiny" accorded other Bill of Rights protections, such as freedom of religion101 and expression.102 Under that standard, agencies would have to demonstrate that their regulations were narrowly tailored to serve a compelling state interest.
 Even interests that the Court has not regarded as "fundamental" may still receive the benefit of an "intermediate" level of judicial scrutiny.
-Thus, agencies defending regulatory classifications based on sex 100 or illegitimacy 101 must show a close fit between the rule and its objective.
+Thus, agencies defending regulatory classifications based on sex103 or illegitimacy104 must show a close fit between the rule and its objective.
 When it comes to regulations of property, however, courts essentially look the other way.
 Most regulations of property will be judged under the very deferential Penn Central ad hoc balancing test, which means that the rights of use the regulations take are effectively second-class rights or "poor relations."
-In a recent decision of breathtaking import, the U.S. Court of Appeals for the Federal Circuit held that landowners' use rights are limited not only by existing laws but also by the "regulatory climate" at the time of purchase that should have led them to anticipate the enactment of future laws.
-102
+In a recent decision of breathtaking import, the U.S. Court of Appeals for the Federal Circuit held that landowners' use rights are limited not only by existing laws but also by the "regulatory climate" at the time of purchase that should have led them to anticipate the enactment of future laws. $^{105}\,$